ministryofjustice/analytical-platform-airflow-python-template/data/README.md

 # Data Directory

  **All data files are gitignored** to prevent accidentally committing sensitive or large datasets.
-Whilst you may choose to work on folders on S3, this structure helps organse data locally.
+Whilst you may choose to work on folders on S3, this structure helps organise data locally.

 ## Structure